Lilo & Stitch (2025 film): Visual effects and design

 The visual effects were provided by Disney-owned Industrial Light & Magic (ILM).
 Craig Hammack served as visual effects supervisor; according to Hammack, he first became involved in "serious discussions about the project in the fall of 2022".
-Additional visual effects were provided by Luma Pictures, Moving Picture Company (MPC), Untold Studios, Crafty Apes, Atomic Arts and Cantina Creative.
+Additional visual effects were provided by Luma Pictures, Moving Picture Company (MPC), Sony Pictures Imageworks, Untold Studios, Crafty Apes, Atomic Arts and Cantina Creative.

 Early on, to ensure strong on-screen chemistry between the child actress playing Lilo (who had not yet been cast) and the computer-generated Stitch character, ILM decided to employ animatronic puppets as stand-ins for Stitch on set.
 ILM hired Legacy Effects to build several puppet versions of Stitch, including a version suitable for underwater scenes.
 The puppets never appear on screen in the finished film; they were created only to provide the cast members with a "physical scene partner" capable of eliciting appropriate emotional reactions.
 This method resulted in a lot of "messy plate cleanup" for the visual effects artists (in terms of carefully erasing the puppets from the raw footage).
-However, it was deemed to be worth the cost because of the risk of getting "stale" performances otherwise (if the cast had been asked to react to an entirely imaginary Stitch).
+However, it was deemed to be worth the cost because of the risk of getting "stale" performances otherwise if the cast had been asked to react to an entirely imaginary Stitch.
 Legacy Effects sent puppeteer Seth Hayes to Hawaii to operate the puppets on set.
 For some scenes in which Lilo initially mistakes Stitch for a dog, a French Bulldog named Dale played Stitch.
-In post-production, the puppet and dog stand-ins for Stitch were replaced by ILM with a CG Stitch.
+In post-production, the puppet and dog stand-ins for Stitch were replaced by ILM with a CGI Stitch.

 There are 1,673 visual effects shots in the final cut of the film.
 Originally, ILM was planning to do the majority of the visual effects work itself, but then had to bring in additional vendors as the complexity of the project became clear.
 One reason for the large number of vendors is that MPC suddenly went into administration just six weeks before the deadline for delivering their work, and ILM had to scramble to find other companies who could finish MPC's shots on short notice.

 The animators working on the 3D version of Stitch tried to capture the "essence" of the original 2D animated version and "make him fit convincingly" into the real world.
 The "biggest discrepancy" never explained in the film is that Stitch is supposed to be very heavy, yet Lilo is able to pick him up.
 The animators were trying to avoid a shot-for-shot remake, but did closely follow the look of certain shots in the original film for several iconic moments.